-| Academic Coursework: |
+Academic Coursework: |

-TWC-CFGU Internship Initiative includes academic coursework which is an integral part of the Internship experience.
-It complements your internship, and may help you earn credit from your home institution.
-The Washington Center typically offers thirty-five to fifty courses each semester.
+Muslim American Scholars Initiative includes academic coursework which is an integral part of the Internship experience.
+The Washington Center typically offers up to 30 courses each semester.
 Led by a well-qualified faculty who are dedicated teachers, classes are grounded in traditional disciplines.
 Classes meet one evening a week and are taught in a seminar style. |

 Courses are frequently taught in the following areas: